jenniferrkimm/figureSkating/README.txt

 ------------------------
 ABOUT THIS PROJECT
 ------------------------
-This project simulates a figure skater at the Olympics and integrates tasks like eating, running, and competing through mini-games.
-Also, there is trivia relating to figure skating.
+This project simulates a figure skater's life at a competition and integrates tasks like eating, running, and competing through mini-games.
+Also, there is trivia relating to figure skating!